livezingy/FaceDetector/README.md

 images: put the images to be detected in the folder images/, Then choose the "images" as the detect source.

-camera: if the camera is choosed as the detect source, the program will opencv the camera of the computer and detect what it capture.
+camera: if the camera is choosed as the detect source, the program will open the camera of the computer and detect what it capture.

 ## 2. choose the face detection model